dpopkov/sprng/sh4b/README.md

 * Adding Data to Model.
 * Binding Request Parameters with @RequestParam annotation.
 * Controller Request Mapping.
+* Use Form Text Fields and Data Binding with @ModelAttribute annotation.

 ### 2 - [spring-demo-annotations](springdemoannotations)